petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/importing-user-groups-memberships-from-an-external-idp-through-saml.md

    ![Configure settings for the SAML app.](./importing-user-group-memberships-from-an-external-idp-through-saml/images/01.png)

-   This field denotes the username with which you can log in to Okta which then logs you into Liferay when using SAML.
+   This field denotes the source of the username users use to log in to Okta, which then logs them into Liferay when using SAML.

 1. Add the following values under *Attribute Statements*: